James H. Howard: United States Army Air Forces

 On January 11, 1944, Howard led three squadrons of 354th FG P-51s on an escort mission to support bombers on the target leg at Oschersleben, Germany.
 The bombers had completed their target run and were already in trouble when Howard spotted them.
-After dispensing the other two squadrons to protect middle and rearward bomber formations, Howard's squadron flew towards the lead formation and broke up into flights.
+After sending the other two squadrons to protect middle and rearward bomber formations, Howard's squadron flew towards the lead formation and broke up into flights.

-After the initial contact, Howard became separated from his flight and then from his wingman and flew unaccompanied into some 30 Luftwaffe fighters that were attacking a formation of American Boeing B-17 Flying Fortress bombers.
+After the initial contact, Howard became separated from his flight and then from his wingman and flew unaccompanied into more than 30 Luftwaffe fighters that were attacking a formation of American Boeing B-17 Flying Fortress bombers.
 For more than a half-hour, Howard defended the heavy bombers of the 401st Bomb Group against the swarm of Luftwaffe fighters, repeatedly attacking the enemy and shooting down as many as six.
 Even after three of his four guns were out of action, he continued to dive on enemy airplanes.
 The leader of the bomber formation later reported, "For sheer determination and guts, it was the greatest exhibition I've ever seen.
 It was a case of one lone American against what seemed to be the entire Luftwaffe.
 He was all over the wing, across and around it.
 They can't give that boy a big enough award."
 However, none of this has ever been confirmed against German records and according to Air Force Historical Study 85, Howard was credited in destroying three enemy aircraft during the mission, which includes two twin-engine Messerschmitt Bf 110s and one Focke-Wulf Fw 190.